zakame/chef-perlbrew/README.md

 DESCRIPTION
 -----------
-This cookbook provides resource primitives (LWRPs) and recipes that can be used to configure, install, and manage the Perlbrew environment.
+This cookbook provides resources and recipes that can be used to configure, install, and manage the [Perlbrew](https://perlbrew.pl) environment.

 PLATFORMS
 ---------